REGISTERED CHARITY

-Bledington Music Festival
+All donations to Bledington Music Festival are most welcome.

 If you love music and feel passionately about bringing world-class music to the those living outside of the bigger cities, please consider making a donation.